Research Objective

 Outcome

-The new series of general surveys in annual crops started in Saskatchewan in 2019.
-The survey sites were allocated based on seeded acreage of crops of interest with eco districts (areas of similar soil, landscape, climate, and vegetation).
+Following the completion of the new Saskatchewan provincial weed survey in 2021, Manitoba was surveyed in 2022.
+The survey sites were allocated based on seeded acreage of crops of interest with ecodistiricts (areas of similar soil, landscape, climate, and vegetation).
 Quarter sections were randomly selected, and owners were contacted for permission to complete the survey.
-In July or August, all weeds found in 20 quarter meter square quadrants placed in set pattern in each field were identified and counted.
+In July or August, all weeds found in 20 quarter metre square quadrants placed in set pattern in each field were identified and counted.
 Weeds present at this time are expected to produce seed and contribute to next year’s seed bank.
-The Saskatchewan Weed Survey was completed in the summer of 2021, after a delay of a year due to COVID restrictions.
-Over the two years (2019 & 2021), a total of 2,277 fields of spring wheat, barley, durum, oat, canola, flax, mustard, soybean, lentil, pea, and chickpea were surveyed.
+A total of 704 fields of canola, spring wheat, soybean, oat, corn, barley, field pea, pinto bean, and sunflower were surveyed in Manitoba in 2022.

 Related Research